 To learn more about reversible air conditioning, we recommend reading the following pages:

-- The reversible air-conditioning really renewable green energy?
+- The Are reversible air conditioning systems really renewable green energy?

-- Real COP measurement of AIRTON reversible air conditioning
+- Measurement of the real COP of an AIRTON reversible air conditioning system

-- What are the real savings of a reversible air conditioning in addition to a heating oil
+- What are the real savings of a reversible air conditioning in addition to oil heating

 - Heat pumps and CO2: what real emissions?